HungryTurtleCode/htc_website/jekyll/_posts/parallaxLibrary/2019-02-01-parallax-deploy-npm.md

 At this point we would have a git tag but the "version" key in the package.json won't be in sync with the git tags.
 This would have to be updated manually.

+### Name in the package.json

+Just a quick not on the "name" field in the package.json.
+Whatever you put in here will be the name of your package on NPM.
+So make sure it is something that makes sense for your library.
+I don't think you are allowed to use capitals in your names either.
+I have called mine 'parallax-provider'.

 ### NPM Version
-**TODO mention version key in package json and a little about the title too**

-To save the hastle of the manual tagging process npm has a built it command called
+To save the hassle of the manual tagging process npm has a built it command called
 {% ihighlight bash %}{% raw %}
 npm version <version_type>
 {% endraw %}{% endihighlight %} that conforms to the SemVer spec and where version_type is one of the following: